kayzhu/kayzhu.github.com/about/index.md

 tagline: this site and me
 ---

-Kay Zhu is a software engineer working on 3D reconstruction in Google, Previously he worked on [XLA TPU compiler for TensorFlow](https://www.tensorflow.org/performance/xla/) at Google Brain and Platforms.
+Kay Zhu is a software engineer working on 3D reconstruction from imagery in Google.
+Previously he worked on [XLA TPU compiler for TensorFlow](https://www.tensorflow.org/performance/xla/) at Google Brain and Platforms.
 Before that he worked on the light field project in [Matt Pharr](http://pharr.org/matt/)'s group in Google Daydream, and before that he worked on a low-latency, real-time cloud-based video transcoding pipeline and its playback component at Google Fiber.

 His current main research interest is the intersection of multiview geometry and multiview stereo, machine learning and 3D graphics.